-In the case the validator is generated to be included in a R1 packet, for each I1 message.
+In the case the validator is generated to be included in a R1 message, for each I1 message.
 The responder can increase the counter, use the counter value as the responder nonce, and use the following information as input to the one-way function:

-- o The the secret S - o That Responder Nonce - o The Initiator Context Tag from the I1 message - o The ULIDs from the I1 message - o The locators from the I1 message (strictly only needed if they are different from the ULIDs) - o The forked instance identifier if such option was included in the I1 message and then the output of the hash function as validator string.
+- o The the secret S - o That Responder Nonce - o The Initiator Context Tag from the I1 message - o The ULIDs from the I1 message - o The locators from the I1 message (strictly only needed if they are different from the ULIDs) - o The forked instance identifier if such option was included in the I1 message and then the output of the hash function is used as the validator octet string.

-7.8 Receiving R1 messages and sending I2 messages
+7.10 Receiving R1 messages and sending I2 messages